 Beacon Rock Trail

-There are two areas that you are able to park in and it does get pretty busy on the weekends (especially on free days or in the summer).
+There are two areas that you are able to park in.
+It does get pretty busy on the weekends (especially on free days or in the summer).
 You will need to display your Discovery pass or pay $10 at the box to park.
 The ranger station is nearby and I have seen people getting tickets on multiple occasions for not displaying payment or a pass.
 There are also picnic tables, restrooms, and garbage cans located by the pay station.
 Another thing to note is that service throughout Beacon Rock State Park is pretty spotty, but you may have service in some areas.

 This is a great year-round hike!
-The Beacon Rock trail is rated moderate on AllTrails, but I would say that it’s an easy-moderate.
+The Beacon Rock trail is rated moderate on AllTrails, but I would say that it’s an easy moderate.
 The trail itself is only 1.5 miles and the elevation gain is 574 ft.
 There is railing up the trail and the beginning of it is paved.
 There are several switchbacks to get to the top.
-At the top there are birds, chipmunks, and squirrels that have acclimated to people giving them food – do so at your own discretion and don’t feed them things they shouldn’t be eating.
+At the top, there are birds, chipmunks, and squirrels that have acclimated to people giving them food.
+Do so at your own discretion, and don’t feed them things they shouldn’t be eating.
 Overall, the view of the Columbia River at the top is worth the short, steep hike!